Oil falls as demand worries re-emerge, crews return to U.S. Gulf rigs

 “That’s a powerful disincentive for refiners to boost activity and directly signals the demand pressures facing a suite of oil products,” he said.

-U.S. refiners processed 13.5 million bpd of oil last week, the EIA data showed, down 19.3% from a year earlier.
+U.S. refiners processed 13.5 million barrels per day (bpd) of oil last week, the EIA data showed, down 19.3% from a year earlier.

 Energy companies were starting to return crews to offshore oil platforms in the Gulf of Mexico after Hurricane Sally roared onshore.
 Nearly 500,000 bpd of U.S. Gulf of Mexico offshore oil output was shut ahead of the storm’s arrival.